kjmitch/.emacs.d/readme.md

 # kjmitch/.emacs.d

 This repository contains the initialization file and other resources used by [kjmitch](https://github.com/kjmitch "My GitHub Page") to customize and extend Emacs.
-It can be found at [https://github.com/kjmitch/.emacs.d]
+The permanent home for this repository is https://github.com/kjmitch/.emacs.d and checking there may yeild a newer version.

 ### Necessary software
 Software needed in order to take advantage of this repository includes [Git](http://git-scm.com/downloads "Git - Downloads") and some flavor of [Emacs](http://ftpmirror.gnu.org/emacs/ "Download mirror site for Emacs"); of course the most recent version of each is preferable.